 For me, an auto show is like being a kid in a candy store.
 The show floor is filled with gorgeous vehicles on displays that are designed to entice both automotive journalists and car shoppers.
 It also fills me with anticipation for the real-world arrival of some of the cars, SUVs and trucks that have been under the spotlight.

-Here are the standout family SUVs from the 2018 New York auto show that shoppers should be looking to get some seat time in during the coming months.
+Here are the standout family SUVs from the 2018 New York auto show that shoppers should be looking to drive in during the coming months.

 2019 Acura RDX

 Acura is Honda's luxury division, but its past offerings have never seemed like a significant step up to warrant the additional cost.
 That's changed with the redesigned 2019 Acura RDX.
 This compact luxury SUV's got the goods and the looks to appeal to parents and children alike.

 The RDX's grille stands out for its sunburst design with the Acura emblem in the center.
 Inside, Acura has managed to seamlessly integrate the push-button gearshift that's found in some Hondas and Acuras.
 The gearshift now sits in the center stack and doesn't look like an afterthought; to my eyes, it's the best use of this gearshift so far.